The Best Time to Take Marijuana

 Route of Administration:

 The route of administration is another factor that would greatly influence your cannabis dosing regimen and there are 'do's and don'ts' related to smoking CBD flower.
 Inhaled cannabis has a short duration of action.
 Therefore, it follows that you’ll need to vape cannabis more frequently if the inhalation route is your preferred method of taking cannabis.
 Edibles, on the other hand, are known to last for a longer time in the body.
 A daily or twice daily dosing regimen may be enough to take care of your disease condition.

-Even while using similar routes of administration, the dose of medical marijuana could influence the amount of cannabis you’re taking and how often you’ll take it.
+Even while using similar routes of administration, the dose of medical marijuana could influence the amount of cannabis you’re taking, and how often you’ll take it.
 A drop of cannabis concentrate could contain the same dose of cannabis as a full serving of the edible.
-Some edibles by nature release the cannabis in them slowly.
+Some edibles by nature release cannabis in them slowly.
 You would not need to consume such edible frequently.

 Your Level of Experience: